LarsBauer/rainPod/README.md

 ##About
 iPod themed music player for Rainmeter
 ##Variables
-To customize **rainPod** edit the `[Variables]` section in **rainPod.ini**.
+To customize **rainPod** right-click on the skin, select _Edit skin_ and edit the `[Variables]` section in **rainPod.ini**.
 ###Color
 Available color are **grey**, **pink** **green** or **blue**.
 Just assign your prefered color to the `MyColor` variable.
 Have a look at the following example:
 ```ini
 MyColor=green
 ```
 ###Music player
 The skin was developed and tested using iTunes.
-For other available and supported music players have a look at the offical Rainmeter [docs](http://docs.rainmeter.net/manual/plugins/nowplaying#playerlist).
+For other available and supported music players have a look at the offical Rainmeter **[docs](http://docs.rainmeter.net/manual/plugins/nowplaying#playerlist)**.
 To change this value just assign your prefered music player to the `MyPlayer` variable like this:
 ```ini
 MyPlayer=iTunes
 ```